UEN Security Office

 |Printable Version (pdf)|

-(1) Students extend their understanding of the base-ten system.
+(1) Students will extend their understanding of the base-ten system.
 This includes ideas of counting in fives, tens, and multiples of hundreds, tens, and ones, as well as number relationships involving these units, including comparing.
-Students understand multi-digit numbers (up to 1000) written in base-ten notation, recognizing that the digits in each place represent amounts of thousands, hundreds, tens, or ones (e.g., 853 is 8 hundreds + 5 tens + 3 ones).
+Students will understand multi-digit numbers (up to 1,000) written in base-ten notation, recognizing that the digits in each place represent amounts of thousands, hundreds, tens, or ones (for example, 853 is 8 hundreds + 5 tens + 3 ones).

-(3) Students recognize the need for standard units of measure (centimeter and inch) and they use rulers and other measurement tools with the understanding that linear measure involves an iteration of units.
-They recognize that the smaller the unit, the more iterations they need to cover a given length.
+(3) Students will recognize the need for standard units of measure (such as centimeter and inch) and they use rulers and other measurement tools with the understanding that linear measure involves an iteration of units.
+They will recognize that the smaller the unit, the more iterations they need to cover a given length.

-(4) Students describe and analyze shapes by examining their sides and angles.
-Students investigate, describe, and reason about decomposing and combining shapes to make other shapes.
-Through building, drawing, and analyzing two- and three-dimensional shapes, students develop a foundation for understanding area, volume, congruence, similarity, and symmetry in later grades.
+(4) Students will describe and analyze shapes by examining their sides and angles.
+Students will investigate, describe, and reason about decomposing and combining shapes to make other shapes.
+Through building, drawing, and analyzing two- and three-dimensional shapes, students will develop a foundation for understanding area, volume, congruence, similarity, and symmetry in later grades

 Core Standards of the Course

 The Standards for Mathematical Practice in Second Grade describe mathematical habits of mind that teachers should seek to develop in their students.
 Students become mathematically proficient in engaging with mathematical content and concepts as they learn, experience, and apply these skills and attitudes (Standards 2.MP.1–6).